Master's Programme in Language Technology

-The second semester provides further depth in programming and in key language technology areas, with an emphasis on statistical methods.
+The second semester provides further depth in programming and key language technology areas, with an emphasis on statistical methods.
 There is also room for elective courses, allowing you to tailor your studies to your own interests and career plans.

-The course Language Technology: Research and Development in the third semester focuses on project work and research methodology, spurring you to think critically, independently, and creatively when approaching language technology tasks.
+The course Language Technology: Research and Development in the third semester focus on project work and research methodology, spurring you to think critically, independently, and creatively when approaching language technology tasks.
 Further elective courses will highlight key language technology areas or other relevant fields.

 Courses within the programme

-First semester Programming for Language Technologists I, 7.5 credits Mathematics for Language Technologists, 7.5 credits Natural Language Processing, 15 credits
+Programming for Language Technologists I, 7.5 credits

-Machine learning in Natural Language Processing, 7.5 credits Elective courses
+Machine learning in Natural Language Processing, 7.5 credits

-Third semester Language Technology: Research and Development, 15 credits Elective courses
+Language Technology: Research and Development, 15 credits

-Fourth semester Master's Thesis in Language Technology, 30 credits
+Master's Thesis in Language Technology, 30 credits

 The degree requirements give you considerable freedom in the selection of courses and we encourage the inclusion of other courses motivated by, for instance, your previous background, special interests, or studies at another university.

-As a student in the Master's Programme in Language Technology you will meet the full range of teaching and assessment methods typical of university education.
+As a student in the Master's Programme in Language Technology, you will meet the full range of teaching and assessment methods typical of university education.
 Practical work with large datasets and computational models will be an important part of your studies.
-As a student in the programme you are encouraged to take an independent and experimental approach to different methods and to different kinds of data (e.g. covering different languages).
+As a student in the programme, you are encouraged to take an independent and experimental approach to different methods and to different kinds of data (e.g. covering different languages).
 Several courses consequently involve larger assignments.

 The final semester of the programme is dedicated to the Master's thesis project.
-In this you can focus your attention on some field in language technology that you find particularly rewarding.
+In this, you can focus your attention on some field in language technology that you find particularly rewarding.
 It also provides an opportunity to work together with a company or public body.

 Depending on your interests and profile, you will be attractive for different positions in the language technology industry.
-You might work as a system developer, with language or customer adaptation, in support, and in marketing.
+You might work as a system developer, with language or customer adaptation, in support, and marketing.
 Important sectors are machine translation and tools for translators, as well as other kinds of authoring support systems.
 Other examples are systems for document retrieval and classification.
 Information extraction from natural language text is also a core component of business intelligence services.
 Another important branch is speech technology, where systems producing and recognising speech are developed.
 Language technologists also work with research and education in the academic world.

 Some of our graduates work at smaller companies specialising in language technology or artificial intelligence.
-Other alumni have found employment at the large companies working in these fields, such as Google and Microsoft.
+Other alumni have found employment at large companies working in these fields, such as Google and Microsoft.
 A number of students have found positions as researchers or PhD students in universities.

 The language technology field is characterised by close interaction between university groups and commercial companies.
 This kind of competence also opens doors to related fields, e.g. where different kinds of human behavioural data are analysed by computational methods.

-Career support During your time as a student, UU Careers offers support and guidance.
+During your time as a student, UU Careers offers support and guidance.
 You have the opportunity to take part in a variety of activities and events that will prepare you for your future career.
 Learn more about UU Careers.

-Below you will find the details about eligibility requirements, selection criteria, and tuition fees.
-For information on how to apply and what documents you need to submit, check the application guide.
-For this programme, besides the general supporting documents, you also need to submit one programme-specific document: a statement of purpose.
+Below you will find details about eligibility requirements, selection criteria and tuition fees.
+For information on how to apply and what general documents you need to submit, check the application guide.
+Besides the general supporting documents, you also need to submit one programme-specific document: a statement of purpose (1 page).

 Also required is 60 credits in language technology, computational linguistics, computer science, linguistics or a language subject.

 Proficiency in English equivalent to the Swedish upper secondary course English 6.
 This requirement can be met either by achieving the required score on an internationally recognised test, or by previous upper secondary or university studies in some countries.
 Detailed instructions on how to provide evidence of your English proficiency are available at universityadmissions.se.

-an overall appraisal of previous university studies; and
+Selection: Students are selected based on an overall appraisal of previous university studies and a statement of purpose.

 Tuition fee-paying students and non-paying students are admitted on the same grounds but in different selection groups.